meadow-811338_1280.jpeg

 Image: charcoal on paper by the author

-• My private patients come from all walks of life, with all kinds of life struggles, histories and diagnoses.
-Patient needs include the full spectrum of everyday life struggles, relationship, anxiety, self-esteem, and mood problems, to serious psychiatric disorders.
-Patients often have histories of neglect, abuse and trauma in childhood and adulthood, with problems that manifest in their adult lives from chronic insecurity and anxiety, to depression, to mood and relationships problems, and fears and emotional disturbances often focussed on the growing insanity of our world.
+Patient needs include the full spectrum of everyday life struggles, relationship, anxiety, stress, self-esteem, and mood problems, to serious and enduring mental health problems that many prefer to avoid having recorded in their NHS medical records, for example.
+Patients often have histories of neglect, abuse and trauma in childhood and adulthood, with problems that manifest in their adult lives, from chronic insecurity and anxiety, to recurrent depression, addictions and phobias, mood and relationship problems, and fears and emotional disturbances often in response to the declining social structures in our world.
+Increasingly, patients seek help resolving device, food and pornography addictions, feelings of numbness or derealisation, emotional overwhelm, social phobias, and simply not knowing what they feel, all of which can be resolved.

 • I grew up in Glasgow, Scotland and have travelled extensively around the world.
 Most of my learning about human distress and struggle has come from the wide variety of people, cultures, beliefs and situations I have encountered in my life, not least via events and periods of suffering, trauma or adversity that I have personally survived and worked through to a place of healing.